IsraelAraujo70/git-graph-zed/README.md

 2. Run `cargo build --target wasm32-wasi` to compile the WebAssembly artifact when iterating on the extension logic.
 3. Restart Zed (or start it via `zed --foreground`) to see log output while debugging.

+## Slash Command

+- Use `/git-graph [limit]` inside the Assistant to capture the current worktree history.
+The optional `limit` (default 400, max 2000) controls how many commits are streamed from `git log`.
+- The command returns a JSON payload containing commit nodes, edges, branch/tag metadata, and whether the graph was truncated.
+This acts as the data contract for the upcoming visual panel.

 ## Roadmap

 - Read the current repository's commit graph and expose it as data to slash commands.